 The coax cable should be as short as possible and if In situations where the antenna is already tuned i.e.: UHF and pre-tuned 27Mhz antennas, the length is not important but still should be as short as possible.

-Excessive noise can be the hardest thing to eliminate, the best advice is to contact Peter at Mobile One or your local Dick Smith Electronics store for a Noise Reduction Kit or advice as to
+Excessive noise can be the hardest thing to eliminate, the best advice is to contact Greg at Mobile One or your local Jacar store for a Noise Reduction Kit or advice as to

 how you can reduce the noise, See Noise problems in "How to Tune.